Dosage form: tablet, film coated

 Migraine is an intense, throbbing headache.
 You may have pain on one or both sides of your head.
 You may have nausea and vomiting, and be sensitive to light and noise.
 The pain and symptoms of a migraine headache can be worse than a common headache.
 Some women get migraines around the time of their menstrual period.
 Some people have visual symptoms before the headache, such as flashing lights or wavy lines, called an aura.

-How do Zolmitriptan tablets work?
+How does Zolmitriptan tablets work?

 Treatment with Zolmitriptan tablets reduces swelling of blood vessels surrounding the brain.
 This swelling is associated with the headache pain of a migraine attack.
-Zolmitriptan tablets blocks the release of substances from nerve endings that cause more pain and other symptoms like nausea, and sensitivity to light and sound.
+Zolmitriptan tablets block the release of substances from nerve endings that cause more pain and other symptoms like nausea, and sensitivity to light and sound.
 It is thought that these actions contribute to relief of your symptoms by Zolmitriptan tablets.

 Who should not take Zolmitriptan tablets?